nicktaras/adapters-and-libs/README.md

 ### Stage 3 (deliverable)

 1. Review the implementation required to wrap the web-components into each library
-2. Create a proof of concept of how Tony Token could use a tool to generate the wrappers for Webster.
+2. Create a proof of concept of how DeveloperX could use a tool to generate the wrappers for DeveloperY.

 ### Stage 4 (deliverable)